a1zubair/Sales_Dashboard_Streamlit/README.md

 The image shows that as discounts increase, total profit generally declines, with profits even turning negative at higher discount levels.

 ##

+# Implementation Details

+## a) Data Preprocessing

+1) The Order Date column was converted into a datetime format for accurate filtering and time-series analysis.

+2) Derived fields such as Year and Month were added to facilitate year-over-year and month-over-month trend analysis.

+## b) Visualization Tools

+1) Leveraged Plotpy for creating interactive charts, providing features like hover effects, tooltips, and custom formatting.

+2) Used Streamlit for the deployment process which also, enabled real-time interactivity for users.

+## c) Insights Derived:

+1) Sales increased consistently over the years, showcasing growth.

+2) Certain regions demonstrated significantly higher sales compared to others, potentially due to larger customer bases or higher-order volumes.

+3) Analysis of the top-selling products provides actionable insights into inventory and marketing strategies.

+4) Observations revealed that while discounts often boosted sales, they sometimes led to reduced profitability, necessitating careful discount planning.

+# Deployment

+The project was deployed using Streamlit's sharing platform, allowing public access and ease of demonstration.
+The app is live at: [Sales Dashboard](https://iwmzpsezammraqyk7tlf2u.streamlit.app/).